 INGREDIENTS FOR THE PERFECT CRISPY PAN FRIED TOFU

-- Seasonings – Onion Powder, Garlic Powder, Cayenne Pepper, salt and pepper.
+- Seasonings – Onion Powder, Garlic Powder, Cayenne Pepper, coarse sea salt and black pepper.

 - Panko Bread Crumbs

 - Oil for cooking

 Tofu needs to be “pressed”.
 Cut the tofu into about 1″ x 1.5″ pieces.
 A 14oz package will yield 40-44 pieces.
 Place a couple of paper towels on a plate.
 Top with tofu pieces.
 Top with more paper towels.
 Finish with a weighted object like 28oz tomato sauce cans or a baking dish

 Press tofu for at least 30 minutes.
 I like to replace the paper towels at 30 minutes and press for another 20.
 But that is personal preference.

 Create a breading station with 3 containers.
 I use plastic containers with a lid, so I can shake to fully coat every piece of tofu.